marcum-strategic-marketing/wordpress-skeleton/README.md

 A new project would be started from this template repository and modified as needed from there.

 Upon cloning wp-config.php will need modified with the agreed upon URLs including the local dev URL as well as the DB info for dev, staging, and production.

+The respective DB will need to be setup and imported from the (db) folder.

 Included Advanced Custom Fields, Custom Post Type UI, Yoast SEO, and ACF Content Analysis for Yoast SEO Plugins.